martinrolonmoreno/DAM-Q1/Programas/HTML/README.md

-This folder containts all the HTML5 programs created during the first quarter of the "Marked Language" subject
+This folder containts all the HTML5 programs created during the first quarter of the "Marked Languages" subject